natekspencer/pylitterbot/README.md

 I'm not employed by Litter-Robot, and provide this python package as-is.

-If you don't already own a Litter-Robot, please consider using [my referal code](https://www.pntrs.com/t/SENKTkpLSk1DSEtJTklPQ0hKS05HTQ) and get $25 off your own robot (as well as a tip to me in appreciation)!
+If you don't already own a Litter-Robot, please consider using [my affiliate link](https://www.pntrs.com/t/SENLRk1JS0dDSEtJTklPQ0hKS05HTQ) to purchase your own robot!

 If you already own a Litter-Robot and/or want to donate to me directly, consider buying me a coffee (or beer) instead by using the link below: